 Donations to certain Public Benefit Organisations are deductible, limited to 10% of taxable income.
 This taxable income excludes any lump sums from retirement funds and severance benefits but includes the taxable portion of a capital gain.
 Donations in excess of the 10% limit may be carried forward and treated as a donation in the following year.
-If the taxpayer has no taxable income or has an assessed loss, the deduction may not be claimed for that year but must be carried forward.
+If the taxpayer has no taxable income or has an assessed loss, the deduction may not be claimed for that year but must be carried forward to the next year of assessment.